Christian Woman Stabbed By Afghan Migrant For Reading The Holy Bible In Austrian Refugee Center

 — Amy Mek (@AmyMek) December 31, 2016

-The increase in migrants entering Australia has brought forth a renewed interest in self protection, as weapon sales have seen an increase in recent months.
+The increase in migrants entering Australia has brought forth a renewed interest in self-protection, as weapon sales have seen an increase in recent months.
 Some blame it on the unknowns associated with the influx of migrants, including the fear that some of the individuals entering the country may be associated with terror groups, such as ISIS.

 The path to equality and world peace is paved with good intentions, yet the potholes within are often cesspools of anger and hate.
 Rather than jump in the puddles, why can’t we just step over them and continue onward?